gregnz/stocks/NTNX.md

 I expect Nutanix to build out capabilities in Xi Cloud for those common use-cases that span public and private datacenters.

-Xi Cloud Services will be the most inter
+IMO, Xi Cloud Services will be the most interesting part of their business going forward, as well as

 ## Numbers